-We also talked about writing aspirational content in our guide to the top 4 link building tactics for e-commerce (that work great in 2020).
+We also talked about writing aspirational content in our guide to the top 4 link building tactics for e-commerce.
 Learn more → Blogging

 - Everything on your website - every file, every image, every word in every CTA, every form, and thumbnail, etc. - is content.
 And each of these different types of content must be created with care and skill.

 - It is important that you optimize your content for humans, search engines, and search intent.
 It is also important to optimize its length depending on the purpose of the page - for example, a product page would contain a fairly small amount of content compared to a detailed blog post.
 In addition, different types of product pages may contain a different amount of content (because different types of products require different types and amount of information).

 - Stay inspired - see what other brands do (pay extra attention to brands you admire) and learn from them (from what they do right, as well as from what they do wrong).
 Take notes.
 Try new things.
 Adjust as needed.